BuckWoody/PresentationsAndBlogs/shut_the_front_door/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://raw.githubusercontent.com/microsoft/sqlworkshops/master/graphics/textbubble.png"> <h2>About this Workshop</h2>

-Welcome to this workshop on "Shut the front door", which covers tools and processes used to bolster personal computer security for the layman and expert alike.
+Welcome to this workshop on "Shut the front door", which covers tools and processes used to bolster personal computer security for the technical professional to assist in securing organizational assets.
 In this workshop, you'll learn the most common threats to personal computer security and the tools and processes that can be used to mitigate these threats.
 The focus of this workshop is to educate technical professionals on what every person should know and do to keep themselves andothers safe in the cyber environment.
 You'll also get a starting checklist you can use to audit and check a computing asset.

 You'll start by understanding the most common and easily preventable vectors for computing security, moving on to the tools you can use to inventory and detect malware, and then how to educate users for better security, with a focus on how to extrapolate what you have learned to create other solutions for your organization.

 This [github README.MD file](https://github.com/BuckWoody/presentations/blob/master/shut_the_front_door/README.md) explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.
 To download this Lab to your local computer, click the **Clone or Download** button you see at the top right side of this page.
 [More about that process is here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

-You can view other courses and  workshops Buck and his team has created at this link - open in a new tab to find out more.](https://github.com/BuckWoody/presentations).
+You can view other courses and  workshops Buck and his team have created at this link - open in a new tab to find out more.](https://github.com/BuckWoody/presentations).

 <p style="border-bottom: 1px solid lightgrey;"></p>